fornwall/allocation-counter/README.md

 # allocation-counter
 Run some Rust code while counting allocations.
+Can be used to assert that the desired amount of memory allocations is not exceeded in tests.

+It works by replacing the System allocator with a custom one which increases a thread local counter on each memory allocation before delegating to the normal system allocator.

 # Example usage:
-Add as a dependency:
+Add as a dependency - since including the trait replaces the global memory allocator, you most likely want it gated behind a feature:

 ```toml
 [features]